goelakash/Hyperparameter-Tuning-With-Voila/README.md

-## Visualize Hyperparameter tuning for a neural-net
+## Experiment with Hyperparameter tuning for a neural-net

 This is a project to demonstrate how tuning different hyperparameters of a neural-network lead to a change in accuracy and time-taken.
 This uses the widgets library of IPython for Jupyter notebooks, and uses Voila to synthesize it into a static web-site, free of code.